RCIC-UCI-Public/website-rcic/notes.rst

        $('table.sortable').DataTable();
    } );

    Note, *sortable* is a table class.
-Use it when need table sorting as
+Use it when need table sorting in any rst files as

    .. code-block:: rst